arktekk/rest-workshop/exercises/node-cheat-sheet.md

     $ node server.js

-Getting the requets body as a string
+Getting the request body as a string
 ====================================

 ~~~javascript